EU antitrust regulators open third front against Google

 | BRUSSELS

-The European Commission on Thursday also reinforced an existing charge against the world's most popular Internet search engine that its search results favor Google's own shopping service over those of rivals.
+The European Commission on Thursday also reinforced an existing charge against the world's most popular Internet search engine that its search results favour Google's own shopping service over those of rivals.

 "Google has come up with many innovative products that have made a difference to our lives.
 But that doesn't give Google the right to deny other companies the chance to compete and innovate," European Competition Commissioner Margrethe Vestager told a news conference in Brussels.